Srkuleo/fitness_app/README.md

 #### Priority

-- _Make new add and edit forms, add events to buttons (editbar, empty page) and add, remove modals.
-Figure out position for new edit button with editbar._
+- _Make new add and edit forms (figure out a way to make modal behave differently on animating, using radix ui dialog), add events to buttons (editbar, empty page) and add, remove modals.
+Figure out position for new edit button with editbar.
+Change side menu to slide from bottom like on iphone._
 - _Figure out a way to swipe card with touch._

 - _Make start button a link component that leads to new page with workout details._